 Upside Foods was formerly known as Memphis Meats.
-The company has collected an impressive 161 million dollars in series B fundraising from high-profile investors such as Tyson Foods, Richard Branson, and Bill Gates.
+In January 2020, the company collected 161 million dollars in series B fundraising from high-profile investors such as Tyson Foods, Richard Branson, and Bill Gates.
 So far, the company has managed to produce beef meatballs, fried chicken, and duck meat.

 They claim to produce food from high-quality animal cells.
-They are turning the cells into the meat by providing them with nutrients.
+They are turning the cells into meat by providing them with nutrients.
 This process is called ‘Essential Nutrition’.
 Their goal is to keep the benefits of conventional meat while making products healthier, safer, and more nutritious.
-They strive to make meat better for the environment and healthier for people, by using significantly less land and water and creating a smaller amount of waste while substantially reducing greenhouse gas emissions.
+In addition, they strive to make meat better for the environment and healthier for people by using significantly less land and water and creating a smaller amount of waste while substantially reducing greenhouse gas emissions.

 Company Website: https://www.upsidefoods.com/

 Mosa Meat is a European food technology company responsible for creating the first burger from lab-grown meat in 2013.
 As of February 2022, it has raised ninety-six million dollars in funding and hopes to introduce artificial meat to retail quickly.

 They claim to select the healthiest cows from which they extract 0.5-gram samples under anaesthesia.
 Afterwards, the cow is free to return to the field.